FindMySchool LogoFindMySchool

 Expectations are high.
 This is a school that aims for excellence and assumes students share that aim.
 The curriculum is ambitious; the extracurricular opportunities are extensive; the culture expects engagement.
 Students who thrive here are those who are intrinsically motivated and comfortable with challenge.
 Those who see school as a necessary but unpleasant obligation may find the intensity difficult.

 Sixth form brings external students.
 Approximately 80–90 students from other schools join at Year 12.
-While this introduces new ideas and energy, it also means that the sixth form is genuinely mixed in terms of prior experience and achievement.
+While this introduces new ideas and energy, it also means that the sixth form is genuinely mixed for prior experience and achievement.
 The school manages this well, but families should know that the tightly selected Year 7–11 cohort is diluted in the sixth form.

 Sir William Borlase's is a selective state grammar school operating at the highest level of academic performance, offering extracurricular opportunities of unusual breadth and sophistication.
 Four hundred years of heritage combine with genuine modernity and intellectual ambition.
 The May 2024 Ofsted rating of Outstanding across all categories reflects a school that has got the fundamentals right: teaching is strong, students feel safe and supported, leadership is clear, and the culture is one of genuine aspiration.

 This school suits families who live within or near the catchment area and have children of strong academic ability who thrive in a selective environment.
 For those who secure places, the educational experience is exceptional: excellent teaching, inspiring facilities, outstanding opportunities in music and sport, and a genuine community.
 The challenge lies in the entry barrier.
-With 620 applications for 150 places, and entry dependent on performance in a competitive exam, this school is not accessible to all who wish to attend.
+Entry depends on performance in a competitive exam and the school's published oversubscription criteria, so this school is not accessible to all who wish to attend.
 Those who succeed are rewarded with first-class education, free of charge, in a school that has justified its reputation across four centuries.

 Yes.
 The school was rated Outstanding by Ofsted in May 2024 across all categories, with inspectors noting that the school's ethos is "positive and joyful."
-GCSE results place it in the top 5% of schools (197th in England; FindMySchool ranking), with 71% of entries achieving grades 9–7.
-A-level results show 79% A*–B grades.
-In the most recent measurement period, 16 students secured Oxbridge places (10 Cambridge, 6 Oxford) from 48 applications, ranking the school 67th in England for Oxbridge success.
+Current GCSE results place it 199th in England for overall GCSE outcomes and 1st in Marlow, with 66% of entries achieving grades 9–7.
+A-level results show 80% A*–B grades and an overall A-level rank of 149th in England.

 The school's catchment area covers Marlow, Stokenchurch, Hambleden, and parts of Maidenhead.
 However, catchment is only one of several admissions criteria.
 Places allocated by distance go to students living closest to the school gate.
 A catchment area map is available on the school website.
 Because the school is oversubscribed, students from outside the formal catchment may not secure places even if they meet the entrance test threshold.